gokuseii/go-uniswap-price-fetcher/README.md

 # Uniswap price checker with go

-Small Go-based HTTP API that return prcies of Uniswap V3 pool
+Small Go-based HTTP API that returns prices of Uniswap V3 pools

 ## Running the API